- Human behavior as expressed through the production and distribution of goods, services, and limited resources

 Guided by the tenets of Catholicism and the Benedictine hallmarks, Belmont Abbey College strives to provide its students with a well-rounded education that promotes wise and ethical decisions.

 The Economics program aims to provide a comprehensive understanding of economic theory and its application to a wide variety of socio-economic issues.
 The department strives to develop students’ skills in effective communication, critical thinking, and problem-solving.
 The Economics faculty is committed to modeling and encouraging the development of honesty, integrity, and virtue in our students.
-Our hope is to provide an atmosphere of learning and study that will, in keeping with the highest values of a Catholic and Benedictine education, enable young men and women to live a life that will help to make the world a better place.
+Our hope is to provide an atmosphere of learning and study that will, in keeping with the highest values of a Catholic and Benedictine education, enable young men and women be both successful and virtuous, and to make the world a better place.

 Dr. William Van Lear – Professor of Economics

 Mr. Stanley Dudko – Associate Professor Emeritus of Business and Economics